Get to Know

 Way, Iskwist Sierra sanchez.

 Hello, my name is Sierra Sanchez.
 I am a descendant of the Coeur d’Alene Tribe of Indians and a Mexican-American.
-I have roughly 3 years of experience under my belt as a doula and lactation counselor.
+I have 3 years of experience under my belt as a doula and lactation counselor.
 I have supported hospital, birth center, and home births.
 I am confident in my skills and services and am devoted to continued development.

 Training